-DIV has recently taken action to ensure that its final reports and evaluations are publicly disseminated, as is generally required by USAID policy.
-USAID's policy states that evaluation findings should be shared as widely as possible with a commitment to full and active disclosure.22 A standard requirement for USAID grants, including DIV's grants, is that grantees post final reports and evaluations from completed projects on USAID's Development Experience Clearinghouse (DEC), 23 the agency's online repository of research information.
+DIV Has Begun to Publicly DIV has recently taken action to ensure that its final reports and Disseminate Final Reports evaluations are publicly disseminated, as is generally required by USAID policy.
+USAID's policy states that evaluation findings should be shared as and Evaluations widely as possible with a commitment to full and active disclosure.
+A standard requirement for USAID grants, including DIV's grants, is that grantees post final reports and evaluations from completed projects on USAID's Development Experience Clearinghouse (DEC), the agency's online repository of research information.
 This requirement was specified in DIV grant agreements we reviewed that were awarded after the requirement came into effect.
 However, when we initially reviewed the DEC in July 2015, it did not contain any DIV final reports or evaluations.
 After raising the issue with DIV officials, we searched the DEC again in November 2015 and found that it contained 87 total documents from DIV projects, including 46 final reports.
-These included 22 total documents and 13 final reports from projects based in India, and 64 total documents and 33 final reports from DIV projects in other countries.
-Appendix II provides a list of published studies by DIV grantees in India.
+These included 22 total documents

-21For some grant agreements we reviewed, DIV did not include a specific requirement for the grantee to discuss cost-effectiveness in the final report, while in other grant agreements DIV included this requirement.
+&lt;sup>21For some grant agreements we reviewed, DIV did not include a specific requirement for the grantee to discuss cost-effectiveness in the final report, while in other grant agreements DIV included this requirement.

-22The policy allows for exceptions in cases of classified or proprietary information.
+&lt;sup>22The policy allows for exceptions in cases of classified or proprietary information.

-23This requirement became effective in 2012.
+&lt;sup>23This requirement became effective in 2012.